What Does a Physical Therapist Assistant Do?

 A new cohort of 24 students is accepted and begin the program each fall semester.
 Students seeking admission must first be admitted to the College and complete all prerequisite courses, 50 observation hours, and submit an application to the program during the application period (applying to the program does not guarantee acceptance into the program).

-A total of 11 credits of general education requirements need to be completed before starting coursework in the PTA Program.
+A total of 10 credits of general education requirements need to be completed before applying to the PTA Program.
 The remaining 6 credits of general education courses may be taken in conjunction with PTA Program coursework.